Doodle4Google: Doodle 4 Google US

 Submissions from all students in U.S. schools from kindergarten to twelfth grade.
-Parents/Educators are required to submit doodles for their students.
+Parents/educators are required to submit doodles for their students.

 Prizes

 The winner's doodle will appear on the Google homepage.
-They will also receive a $30,000 scholarship to the college of their choice, a T-shirt with their doodle on it, a Google Chromebook, Wacom digital design tablet, and a $100,000 technology grant of tablets or Chromebooks toward their school.
+They will also receive a $30,000 scholarship to the college of their choice, a T-shirt with their doodle on it, a Google Chromebook, a Wacom digital design tablet, and a $100,000 technology grant of tablets or Chromebooks toward their school.

-In 2019, the winner got $30,000 college scholarship and a $50,000 technology grant for their school.
+In 2019, the winner got a $30,000 college scholarship and a $50,000 technology grant for their school.